 They are all different in mentality and social conditions.

 All readers!
-That is a brief explanation of the theme of this article.
+That is a brief explanation of demographics of ancient Arabs.
 If you want to comment, please!
 We’re dialogue!

 I think that is enough for this article.
 May be useful!
 Amen!